tomoyaX2/autocomplete-component/questions.md

 ---

-9. List the steps needed to migrate a Class to Function Component.
+# 9. List the steps needed to migrate a Class to Function Component.

-# Answer

 In case of 1 component only: